On the Burness-Giudici Conjecture: Proof of Theorem

-2mm We would like to thank Prof Keqin Feng for his advice and the proof in Lemma \ref{feng}.
-The second author thanks the supports of the National Natural Science Foundation of China (11671276,11971248).
+2mm We would like to thank the referees for their helpful comments and thank Prof. Keqin Feng who proved Lemma \ref{feng}.
+The first author thanks the supports of Hubei Provincial Natural Science Foundation of China (2020CFB265).
+The second author thanks the supports of the National Natural Science Foundation of China (11671276,12071312,11971248).